jrc98-njit/IS601-Homework/README.md

 ## Header
 - Company
+- Convey that we want to encourage visitors to know more
 -  Site Logo
    - Image Link
    - Image Alt attribute
 - Help
 - Contact
+- Search

 ## How the Internet Impacts Social Dynamics
    This website is an informational/editorial site discussing how the internet (and its technology) has changed the way we interact as a society.